 PLTW is a national program forming partnerships among public schools, higher education institutions, and the private sector to increase the quantity and quality of engineers and engineering technologists graduating from the country's educational systems.

 The PLTW curriculum was first introduced to 12 New York State high schools in the 1997-98 school year.
 It is now taught in more than 1,700 schools in all 50 states including the District of Columbia.
-In Missouri, the program has grown to include 372 schools, 475 programs, and more than 50,000 students in 2015-2016.
+In Missouri, the program has grown to include 71 counties, 740 programs and more than 60,000 students in 2018-19.

 The program offers a hands-on, project-based approach to learning that better prepares students for the rigors of college.
 The program incorporates math, science, English, and technology skills needed for success.